 Once you’re full and ready to face the day, explore the beautiful downtown area of Sioux Falls.
 There’s always time for a stroll around Falls Park, the city’s namesake where an average of 7,400 gallons of water drop 100 feet over the course of the falls each second.
 Take a free, handicapped-accessible elevator ride to the top of a five-story tower to experience a panoramic view of the entire park.
 Enjoy the sculptures placed throughout the park and dine at the Falls Overlook Café where delicious food and a view of the falls await you from the comfort of a restored 1908 hydroelectric plant.

 Treat yourself to a macaroon at C.H.
 Patisserie (named one of the top two French bakeries in America) before exploring more culinary delights and enjoying shopping options for every taste.
 Downtown Sioux Falls is where you can find a variety of unique items that can satisfy any shopping desire.
-Taste why South Dakota’s brewing scene is exploding at Woodgrain Brewing Co., Fernson on 8th or Monk’s House of Ale Repute.
+Sample some South Dakota wine at Prairie Berry East Bank or taste why South Dakota’s brewing scene is exploding at Woodgrain Brewing Co., Fernson on 8th or Monk’s House of Ale Repute.

 Downtown Sioux Falls is also home to SculptureWalk, an annually rotating collection of art that makes for great photo opportunities or time for simple reflection.